-The goal of this paper is to further examine the visibility limits of loud sounds and weak shock waves in the atmosphere using a large, highly-sensitive schlieren instrument and a high-speed digital camera.
+The goal of this paper is to further examine the visibility limits of loud sounds and weak shock waves in the atmosphere using a large, highly sensitive schlieren instrument and a high-speed digital camera.
 A second goal is to explore common phenomena that produce weak shock waves capable of being visualized in this manner.

-2 Experimental Methods and Apparatus
+2 Experimental methods and apparatus

-Penn State's 1-meter coincident double-pass schlieren system is fully described by Settles [13].
-It features a 1-m-diameter, 1/5-wave-accurate f/4 parabolic mirror as its single large optical component, diagrammed in Fig. 1.
-The ultimate sensitivity of this schlieren system is exceptional, approximately 0.03 arcsecond, owing to its effective optical lever-arm of 8 m and its double-pass arrangement.
+Penn State's 1-m coincident double-pass schlieren system is fully described by Settles [14].
+It features a 1-m diameter, 1/5-wave-accurate f/4 parabolic mirror as its single large optical component, diagrammed in Fig. 1.
+The sensitivity of this schlieren system is very good, better than 1/4 arcsecond, owing to its effective optical lever-arm of $8 \, \text{m}$ and its double-pass arrangement.

-For present purposes the schlieren illumination was provided by a 100W ozone-free Newport-Oriel xenon arc lamp.
-A Photron APX-RS black-and-white digital camera recorded the schlieren image at frame rates from 10,000 to 30,000 frames per second with exposure times of 1 or 2 μ s.
-Since this camera has up to 6 seconds of real-time memory at high frame rates, most of the triggering and synchronization problems of the past (see e.g. Krehl et al. [12]) are avoided.
+For present purposes the schlieren illumination was provided by a 100 W ozone-free Newport-Oriel xenon arc lamp.
+A Photron APX-RS black-and-white digital camera recorded the schlieren image at frame rates from 10,000 to 30,000 frames/s with exposure times of 1 or 2 μs .
+Since this camera has up to 6 s of real-time memory at high frame rates, most of the triggering and synchronization problems of the past are avoided.
 Instead, the camera's continuous recording process is simply stopped upon hearing the audible report of the phenomenon under study.
 A quick search of the last few seconds of recorded footage then provides the desired results.